Scroll down to see the Code.

 Upon completing its investigation, the Complaints Panel decides by a majority vote whether the complaint is upheld or dismissed.
 If upheld, it will also decide by majority vote on the penalty to be imposed.
 The chair of the Ethics Panel will advise the complainant and the member of the Complaints Panel’s decision within 28 days.

-Each party has the right to appeal.
+Each party has the right to appeal, except where the complaint is dismissed (this accords with the general legal system preventing double jeopardy, in that a person found not guilty of an offence cannot be retried).
 If no appeal is lodged within a further 28 days, the decision is confirmed and any action required is taken.

 If an appeal is lodged, the National Ethics Committee chair has eight days to convene an Appeal Panel of five members of the National Ethics Committee – at least two must be general public members of the Committee.
 No member of the Complaints Panel that heard the original matter can sit on the Appeal Panel.

 The National Ethics Committee chair will advise the appellant that the appeal has been received and advise the other party of the nature of the appeal; and provide the Appeals Panel with all material connected with the decision.

 The Appeal Panel is restricted to correcting error in the Complaints Panel’s decision.
 The parties can provide further evidence to the Appeal Panel.

 The Appeal Panel will consider the complaint and can dismiss or uphold the appeal; vary the original decision of the Complaints Panel; direct that a new Complaints Panel be convened to reconsider the complaint; or seek further information from either party.
 It can have the parties appear personally before it, and can allow them to call witnesses who can be examined or cross-examined.

 The National Ethics Committee chair will advise the parties of the Appeals Panel’s decision within 28 days.